chieh1005/chieh1005.github.io/_pages/about.md

     <p>National Yang Ming Chiao Tung University</p>
     <p>Taiwan</p>

-news: true
+news: false
-selected_papers: true
+selected_papers: false
-social: true
+social: false
 ---

 I am an incoming Master's student majoring in Brain Science at National Yang Ming Chiao Tung University (NYCU), supervised by Prof. Jeng-Ren Duann.
 I previously graduated with distinction with a Bachelor of Education from the Department of Kinesiology at National Tsing Hua University (NTHU), where I worked under the supervision of Prof. Feng-Tzu Chen.